Antonio Gomes: The Modern Day Shepherd

 Jacinto’s adamant distaste for an award-winning breed clued Antonio in for the first time to the cultural connection between the animal he wanted to raise and the marketable product he was hoping to yield from it.

-The way cultures in the the Mediterranean region eat sheep meat differs from English and Scottish people, who were the groups that established the sheep industry in Ontario.
+The way cultures in the Mediterranean region eat sheep meat differs from the tastes of English and Scottish people, who were the groups that established the sheep industry in Ontario.

 The kind of sheep Jacinto preferred were bred on his sister and brother-in-law’s farm in Chatham.
 It was a three hour drive away.